dotnet/dotNext/docs/features/cluster/raft.md

 ### Metrics
 Raft node internals can be measured using any OpenTelemetry-compliant tool or [dotnet-counters](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/metrics-collection). .NEXT instrumented with modern [System.Diagnostics.Metrics](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/metrics-instrumentation) API so you can use the following counters:
-* DotNext.Net.Cluster.Consensus.Raft.Server - for server-side metrics
+* DotNext.Net.Cluster.Consensus.Raft.Server — for server-side metrics
-* DotNext.Net.Cluster.Consensus.Raft.Client - for client-side metrics
+* DotNext.Net.Cluster.Consensus.Raft.Client — for client-side metrics

 ## TCP Transport
-TCP transport used as bottom layer for specialized application protocol aimed to efficient transmission of Raft messages.
+TCP transport is used as a bottom layer for specialized application protocol aimed at efficient transmission of Raft messages.
 This transport can be configured using [TcpConfiguration](xref:DotNext.Net.Cluster.Consensus.Raft.RaftCluster.TcpConfiguration) class:
 ```csharp
 using DotNext.Net.Cluster.Consensus.Raft;